nodeshift/nodejs-reference-architecture/docs/intro.md

 If you want to learn more about some of the discussions that went into the Node.js reference architecture you can check out the [Introduction to the Node.js reference architecture](https://developers.redhat.com/blog/2021/03/08/introduction-to-the-node-js-reference-architecture-part-1-overview) blog post series.

+The content of the reference architecture is managed in this github repository: https://github.com/nodeshift/nodejs-reference-architecture.

 ### The team

 The `team` consists of engineers from across groups within IBM and Red Hat who: